krupa2029/Schedular/README.md

 # WordCamp
-React App for WordCamp Schedule Viewer.
+React App for Schedule Viewer.
 The application is built using HTML, CSS and React.js.

 * Visit: **[Live Demo](https://wordcamp-ca343.web.app)**